Lomekwi Stone Tools

 Artifact type: Paint making tools made of shells and assorted bones

 Isn’t this place just remarkable?
 A beautiful little cave tucked away off the cape of South Africa.
 This was an important discovery because it suggested the “modern behavior” of our Middle Stone Age ancestors.
 The cave was thought to have been a paint-making studio!
 This was discovered in 2008 and was one of the most recent finds.
 The paint making studio consisting of two toolkits dates back to 100,000 years ago.
 Scientists discovered traces of a red, paint-like mixture stored in two abalone shells.

 I always wondered what you could find at the southern tip of Africa!
 An archaeologist’s dream come true.

 Skhul Cave Beads

 Middle Paleolithic shell beads in Israel and Algeria by Marian Vanhaeran et al. supports the hypothesis that anatomically modern humans in Africa, very early in time, had an aptitude for symbolic thinking.

 The abstract from the article explains that perforated gastropod shells at the western Asian site of Skhul and the North African site of Oued Djebbana suggest the early use of beads by modern humans in these regions.
-The remote nature of the site from the seashore and a comparison of the shells to natural shell indicate purposeful selection and transport by humans for symbolic use.
-Further scientific analysis by chemical and elemental studies show that the sediment matrix adhered to one Nassarius gibbosulus from Skhul indicate that the shell bead comes from a layer containing 10 human fossils and dating to 100,000 to 135,000 years ago, about 25,000 years earlier than the previous evidence for humans using personal decoration.
+The remote nature of the site from the seashore and a comparison of the shells to natural shells indicate purposeful selection and transport by humans for symbolic use.
+Further scientific analysis by chemical and elemental studies show that the sediment matrix adhering to one Nassarius gibbosulus from Skhul indicates that the shell bead comes from a layer containing 10 human fossils and dating to 100,000 to 135,000 years ago, about 25,000 years earlier than the previous evidence for humans using personal decoration.